Snapwhiz914/LACS/README.md

 This code assumes you already have:
  - An email address accessable by a password
  - UFW installed and set up
-(Refer to the tutorials section if you don't have both of these)
+ - The "at" command installed (comes by default on most linux distros) (Refer to the tutorials section if you don't have both of these)

 ```bash